West Amwell Township

 - Red for the Hedgerow Trail providing access to the preserve from the driveway off Gulick Road in the north

-- Orange for the Pond Trail leading from the parking lot on Rocktown-Lambertville Road down past the old cottage, across the creek, and upstream to the pond dam and the intersection with the Northern Hill Trail
+- Yellow for the Pond Trail leading from the parking lot on Rocktown-Lambertville Road down past the old cottage, across the creek, and upstream to the pond dam and the intersection with the Northern Hill Trail

 - Blue for the Northern Hill Trail, which forms a loop on two levels of the hillside, with a spur leading out to the north to Gulick Road